Exabyte-io/documentation/docs/tutorials/dft/band-structure.md

 ## Submit Job

 Before [submitting](../../jobs/actions/run.md) the [job](../../jobs/overview.md), the user should click on the ["Compute" tab](../../jobs-designer/compute-tab.md) of [Job Designer](../../jobs-designer/overview.md) and examine the [compute parameters](../../infrastructure/compute/parameters.md) included therein.
-Silicon is a small structure, so one CPU and 5 minutes of calculation runtime should be sufficient.
+Silicon is a small structure, so four CPUs and one minute of calculation runtime should be sufficient.

 ## Examine Final Results